Why Is That Feeling of Being Watched While Taking Shower?

-Nothing Pathological - but still Strange
+Nothing Pathological --- but still Strange

 At times I get quite intrigued by the multitude of examples where our minds are playing tricks on us.
-And I am not even talking about that "schizo-stuff" like hallucinations or hearing voices from heaven, but something much less pathological - if at all - like having that creepy feeling of being watched while taking shower.
+And I am not even talking about that "schizo-stuff" like hallucinations or hearing voices from heaven, but something much less pathological --- if at all --- like having that creepy feeling of being watched while taking shower.

 Except for appearing half-wasted by drinks, the dude didn't otherwise leave an impression of a paranoiac haunted by visions of his every move being watched.
-Thus, I didn't jump the gun then, and neither am I doing it now, to characterize it as more than an innocent oddity that most of us display in one way or another due to our subconscious mind playing tricks on us.
+Thus, I didn't jump the gun then, and neither am I doing it now, to characterize it as more than an innocent oddity that most of us display one way or another due to our subconscious mind playing tricks on us.

-Feeling as an "Open Book"
+Feeling of Being an "Open Book" to Others

 After brainstorming on the subject for a while, a conclusion followed fragmented over several possibilities, while all of them had a common denominator spelled out as "outer authority".
-The first notion that came to mind was about many sensitive folks living under impression that they are like an "open book" to everyone, unable to put on a social mask that would effectively hide their emotions.
+The first notion that came to mind was about many sensitive folks living under impression that they are like an "open book" to everyone, unable to put on a social mask that would effectively hide their vulnerability.

-Namely, mind has this default function to always associate the present situation to our regular concerns of security, in this case creating an impression of "all our hidden attitudes being exposed to some phantom-eyes", and making us feel uneasy about it.
+Namely, mind has this default function to always associate the present situation to our regular concerns of psycho-physical security, in this case creating an impression of "all our hidden attitudes being exposed to some phantom-eyes", and making us feel uneasy about it.

 "Since I am not plotting any terrorist acts, and not even having any active interest in politics, I couldn't care less if anyone reads my emails, spies on my telephone calls, or uses a satellite to watch what's for dinner in my household".